Pizza II: Villa: Plot

 However, it is revealed that Aarthi's killer in the painting that Jebin assumed was him is actually Aarthi's new husband, the movie director.
-Thus, it can be understood that Jebin did not realise that he too inherited his father's gift, with his second novel depicting that a "director" character would soon appear in the prophecy..
+Thus, it can be understood that Jebin did not realise that he too inherited his father's gift, with his second novel depicting that a "director" character would soon appear in the prophecy.

 Cast

 Production

-After Pizza became successful, young software professional and short filmmaker Deepan Chakravarthy came up with the idea of making a sequel.
-He wrote the script in three weeks and submitted it to the producer, who thought of building it up as a franchise.
+After Pizza became successful, short film director Deepan Chakravarthy came up with the idea of making a sequel.
+He wrote the script in three weeks and submitted it to Pizza producer C. V. Kumar, who thought of building it up as a franchise.
 Thirukumaran Entertainment who produced Pizza produce the sequel too.
 In March 2013, Studio Green secured the film and co-produced it.
 Abinesh Elangovan of Abi & Abi Pictures bought the theatrical rights of the movie.

 Vaibhav Reddy and Sanchita Shetty were cast as the lead pair at first.
-Later it was said that K.E.
-Gnanavel Raja of Studio Green, chose to remove Vaibhav and Sanchita from the cast to replace them with bigger names.
-But Sanchita was retained and Vaibhav only was replaced by Ashok Selvan, who were both part of the hit film Soodhu Kavvum.
+Later it was said that K. E. Gnanavel Raja of Studio Green, chose to remove Vaibhav and Sanchita from the cast to replace them with bigger names.
+But Sanchita was retained and only Vaibhav only was replaced by Ashok Selvan, who were both part of the hit film Soodhu Kavvum.
 Deepan said that most of the actors of Pizza are part of Villa as well, but were playing different characters.
 Ashok Selvan plays a 30-year-old writer in the film, and Sanchitha plays lover of the hero in the film.
 S. J. Suryah was also added to the cast, but his role was not disclosed to the public.
 Nevertheless, Suryah played guest appearance in the film.

 A song sequence, a romantic number at that, called Aayiram Enngal was filmed at Luz Church, Mylapore.
-Pizza II : Villa will have Dolby Atmos sound.
+Pizza II : Villa was released with Dolby Atmos sound.

-A one-minute teaser on the film was released on 15 June 2013.

 Soundtrack

 The soundtrack album was composed by Santhosh Narayanan, with lyrics penned by GKB and Arunraja Kamaraj.
-The album was released at the Suryan FM Radio Station, Chennai on 3 September 2013 in the presence of actor Prasanna.
+The album was released at the Suryan FM Radio Station, Chennai on 2 September 2013.
 Think Music purchased the audio rights for the album.

+Critical reception

+S Saraswathi of Rediff.com wrote, "The film is deliberately slow-paced, unfolding gradually with nothing too creepy--no gory death scenes or disgusting supernatural creatures" and its only flaw was "the excessive scientific explanations provided to justify the supernatural happenings".
+M Suganth of The Times of India wrote, "Comparisons with Pizza are inevitable and that is when The Villa’s cracks become evident.
+For one, this film is less fun and more moody".